 Since then, it has grown to be an organisation with a reach of nearly six and a half million.

-Mildmay Uganda is now an independent charity with its own Trustee Board.
+Mildmay Uganda is now an independent hospital and healthcare nonprofit with its own Trustee Board.

-Mildmay UK fully funds the paediatric ward known as Elizabeth Ward.
+Mildmay UK provides annual funding for Elizabeth Ward in the paediatric care centre of Mildmay Hospital, Kampala.
 This is the only facility in the region providing high-quality care to children with the most complex cases of HIV-associated health conditions.

-Children are admitted to Elizabeth Ward with conditions such as HIV, meningitis and malaria.
+Children are admitted to Elizabeth Ward with conditions such as HIV, tuberculosis, meningitis and malaria.

 There are also around 1,500 indirect beneficiaries including family members, communities and partners, who are reached with HIV prevention and information which can then cascade down to the community as a whole.

-You can send us a cheque, specifying that you would like your donation to go to Elizabeth Ward, and made payable to Mildmay Mission Hospital to:
+You can donate online using the 'Donate now' button.
+Or you can send us a cheque, specifying that you would like your donation to go to the Uganda Fund, and made payable to Mildmay Mission Hospital to:

 The Charity Office